tahtsnothm/hlang/README.md

 ## TODO:
 - bootstrap
+-- writing exprs, finished grouping expr

 - add inheritance (copy default implementations)
 - import c libraries (for text editor implementation)
 - variadic functions?
 - class initialise too
+- empty main files (used for classes only) will not make new files

 ## Use
 ```hcc <filename>``` in vba immediate window